hyluvavu/thesis-project-an-aiops-system/README.md

 ```bash
 helm install seal influxdata/influxdb2 -f influxdb-values.yaml
 ```
-Note: 'seal' is the release name here; the InfluxDB v2 chart is installed, with the custom values.
+Note: 'seal' here is the release name; the InfluxDB v2 chart is installed with the custom values.

 **Access InfluxDB on a Local Host:**
 ```bash